NVIDIA/aistore/docs/etl.md

 ## Transforming objects

-AIStore supports both *inline* transformation of selected objects and *offline* transformation of an entire bucket.
+AIStore supports both *online* transformation of selected objects and *offline* transformation of an entire bucket.

 There are two ways to run ETL transformations:
 - HTTP RESTful API described in [API Reference section](#api-reference) of this document,